Quantum cosmological gravitational waves?: Quantisation and time development

 where the integral is over all the relevant variables in $X$ and we denoted $\mathbb{E}$ the stochastic average with respect to the Wigner funcion.
 Equation \eqref{def:stochastic_average} then allows to compute averages using the Wigner function as any classical phase-space probability distribution.
 Finally, the von-Neumann equation of motion for the density matrix can be mapped into an equation of motion for the Wigner function, namely~\cite{curtrightConciseTreatiseQuantum2014}

 where the non-commutative $\star$-product is defined by

 The Wigner function therefore furnishes a complete representation of the state of the system and its evolution in phase space.

 Two remarks are in order here.
 First, in general, the Wigner function is \textit{not} everywhere positive making it only a \textit{quasi}-probability distribution.
-It can be shown that it is everywhere positive only when it takes the form \cite{hudsonWhenWignerQuasiprobability1974}
+It can be shown that, for pure states, it is everywhere positive only when it takes the form \cite{hudsonWhenWignerQuasiprobability1974}

 which is completely determined by $\gamma$, the covariance matrix, defined by

 Such states are called Gaussian states and are widely used in quantum optics, see \cite{adessoContinuousVariableQuantum2014a} for a review.
 Second, for evolution under a quadratic Hamiltonian $H \left( \hat{X} \right)$, the dynamics \eqref{eq:eom_wigner_function} simply reduces to the classical Liouville equation~\footnote{For a detailed derivation in the special case of cosmological perturbations see Appendix H of \cite{martinQuantumDiscordCosmic2016b}.}